pranay-authankar/student-record-management-system/README.md

 - 📚 **Dynamic Subject & Student Management**
   Supports any number of students and subjects with fully dynamic input.
+  `(As it is console based, so add upto 3 subjects for best visual results)`

 - 🏅 **Topper & Top-3 Analysis**
   Automatically identifies the class topper and top 3 performers based on total marks.